The following excerpt is taken from “What is the Origin of Man?” by Maurice Bucaille pg. 122-123:

 For a detailed study on hominin evolution and comparison of the human lineage with the apes, please see the following post:

 ‘In the above reference Dr. Maurice Bucaille has outlined the four main waves of hominids (Australopithecus, Pithecanthropines, Neandrathals, Homo Sapiens) and established that among these, an evolution has undeniably occured (What is the Origin of Man, pg.
 98).
-He differed however, with regards to the concept of Evolution itself (i.e. he rejected Darwinian evolution and believed in Creative evolution) and believed that hominins and apes do NOT share a common ancestry in any way.
+He differed however, with regards to the concept of Evolution itself (i.e. he rejected Darwinian evolution and believed in Creative evolution).
 His conclusion on this topic was that there are only two possibilities:

-- That humans have an animal ancestry but are not related to the apes in any way.
+- That humans have an animal ancestry NOT in anyway related to the apes.

 - That the first man and woman started the human race some five million years ago and the humans found in paleontology are descendants of these two.’